 Let’s look at some unique facts about this body of water.

-1. It’s the Largest Gulf in the World and the Ninth Largest Body of Water on the Planet
+1. It’s the Largest Gulf in the World and the Tenth Largest Body of Water on the Planet

 The Gulf formed about 300 million years ago, and in all it encompasses 600,000 square miles.

 Not only does it border five U.S. states – Texas, Louisiana, Mississippi, Alabama and Florida– but the Gulf of Mexico also borders Cuba and part of Mexico.

 2. It has Incredibly Old Black Coral Reefs

 The black coral that lives in the Gulf has been found recently to be in the running for one of the oldest living things on earth.
 (Weird fact: not all black coral is black.)